 Enter the number of employees on your payroll during the pay period including March 12 (on the January-March calendar quarter return only).
 Do not include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.
-An entry of 250 or more on line 1 indicates a need to file Forms W-2 electronically or on magnetic media.
-Call the SSA at 1-800-772-6270 for more information on electronic or magnetic media filing requirements.
+An entry of 250 or more on line 1 indicates that you must file Forms W-2 electronically or on magnetic media.
+Call the SSA at 1-800-772-6270 or access the SSA website at www.socialsecurity.gov/ employer for more information on electronic or magnetic media filing requirements.